 I am 50 years old.
 I am a native daughter of Denver.I live with my family in a small house that is pretty much smack in the middle of the city.
 Our house rests on the south edge of Park Hill right off of Colfax Avenue.
 I have a story.

 Yesterday I was running around delivering boxes full of eggs that I was fortunate enough to get my hands on and I was rushing home just before noon to make myself some eggs and spend some time with my family when I remembered that we were out of milk.
 I stopped at the 7 Eleven around the corner from our house for a quick grab and go where I usually love talking to the people who work there, so I was kind of looking forward to that part.
 It’s an easy quick shopping stop.
 This time was anything but easy.
 As I touched the handle to open the door to the 7 Eleven I could feel the electricity in the building.
 What I had walked into was a ticking time bomb.
 It took me only a few seconds to sense what was happening inside that store.

 The woman paid for her things and walked past me out the door.
 I spoke to her quietly.
 I told her I was sorry and that I hoped she would have a nice day.
 I didn’t know what else to say.
-She looked stunned.
+She looked stunned and confused.
 That’s when I turned to the men who could not take their eyes off of each other.
 They seemed to be sizing each other up.
 The protector said again that you cannot disrespect women like that.
 The aggressor replied that she couldn’t just jump in line.
 It felt to me like it was about to erupt into violence.
-All I could sense was anger and fear in the building.
+All I could sense was anger and fear all around me.
 So I spoke.
 I raised up my hands to them and I looked the two men in the eyes.
 I asked them to please give everyone here some peace.
 The aggressor looked at me for what felt like minutes and said something again about the woman jumping the line.
 I shook my head up and down and I calmly asked again for some peace.
 They both tried to state their arguments to me again.
 I shook my head up and down that I understood their positions and I asked them to let it go.
 I said let’s all please have some peace.